amnaahmad20/Smart-weather-monitoring-system/README.md

-# My Weather Monitoring System Project
+#  Weather Monitoring System Project

 This repository contains the code and documentation for my Weather Monitoring System project, which utilizes ThingSpeak for data visualization and Tinkercad for circuit simulation.